 The GDYO Jazz Program consists of a 15 member Jazz Band and a 5-7 member Jazz Combo.
 Few youth orchestras in the country have established jazz programs as a part of their instrumental and orchestral programs.

-The program will include instruction in instrumental techniques, improvisation, music theory, music history, composition, musician etiquette and how to function in the music business.
+The program includes instruction in instrumental techniques, improvisation, music theory, music history, composition, musician etiquette and how to function in the music business.
 The focus of the program is excellence in jazz music education and performance.

 - Weekly rehearsals